Nefesh Mountain

-Nefesh Mountain is a New York based progressive bluegrass band that bridges elements of American folk and Appalachian bluegrass with Celtic folk and Jewish melodies.
+Nefesh Mountain (Note: "Nefesh" is a term from the Hebrew Bible which can be loosely translated as 'soul'.
+See how the band explains its name.) is a New York based progressive bluegrass band that bridges elements of American folk and Appalachian bluegrass with Celtic folk and Jewish melodies.
 The band first emerged in 2015 with their eponymous debut Nefesh Mountain, followed by their second release Beneath The Open Sky featuring bluegrass veterans Sam Bush, Jerry Douglas, Tony Trischka and David Grier.
 Their most recent album Songs For The Sparrows was recorded at Sound Emporium Studios in Nashville, TN and features Sam Bush, Jerry Douglas, Bryan Sutton, John Doyle, and Mike McGoldrick among others.
 The band has also showcased for the International Bluegrass Music Association, Americana Music Association, and Folk Alliance International.

 History

 Doni Zasloff grew up in Washington, DC and Philadelphia, and earned a degree in musical theater from Brandeis University.
 She began writing her own songs while teaching at her daughter's synagogue preschool, eventually forming the Mama Doni Band, which won the Simcha Award at the 2008 International Jewish Music Festival.

 Eric Lindberg grew up in Brooklyn but often visited his father's family in Georgia, where he developed an appreciation for bluegrass music.
 He began playing guitar at the age of 10, inspired by blues musicians like Eric Clapton and Jimi Hendrix.
 He also cites Pat Metheny and Bela Fleck as influences on his work.
 He has a degree in jazz performance from Mason Gross School of the Arts at Rutgers University.